-This is not what I agreed to, these acts that are standard corporate and systemic oppression tactics are not why I agreed to be here.
-The students, the faculty and staff deserve better.
+1 2 repetitive trauma, the tokenization that I have experienced and that lack of want to understand the continued harm that causes has been unbearable at times.
+3 This is not what I agreed to, these acts that are standard corporate 4 and systemic oppression tactics are not why I agreed to be here.
+The 5 students, the faculty and staff deserve better.
 My only intent with this email is to encourage you to do better.
-I cannot stay silent principles we proport to be about.
-I understand that my individual voice matters not to you and that we as an institution have shown time and time again that individuals like myself are replaceable, but I will tell you in full disclosure, if we continue on our current course I will not be silent any longer.
-Silence is causing students to turn on students and faculty to turn on faculty and increasing distain, anger and discontentment and I will not continue to play a role in that.
-I cannot.
-I am happy to discuss further with any of the leadership that has questions, but not just as a means to silence or "appease" me to façade when I see the status quo occurring.

-Please make the right choice.
-Please do right by those who have poured their heart, soul and professional reputations into the anymore.
-It is entirely too much to bear emotionally to continue the unbearable at times.

-have a real conversation.

-- 80. Black women are subject to stereotypes and assumptions shared neither by white women nor Black men.
-Discrimination against Black women in the workplace manifests uniquely as stereotypes that pigeonhole Black women as aggressive, angry, unapproachable, intimidating, inappropriate, thick-skinned, impervious to pain or just "too much."
-As a result of gendered racism, qualities that may otherwise be seen as representational of leadership are seen as being disruptive or aggressive or assertive in a way that informs disparate treatment.
-11 - 81.
-Discrimination against individuals with overlapping identities causes unique disparate experiences and outcomes in the workplace.
-Although Black women are the most educated demographic in terms of Associate and Bachelor's degrees, they hold only 1.5 percent of leadership roles in the private sector.12 Gender wage gap data reveals higher barriers to pay equity for Black women compared to white women.
+I cannot stay silent anymore.
+It is entirely too much to bear emotionally to continue the façade when I see the status quo occurring.
+6 7 Please make the right choice.
+Please do right by those who have poured their heart, soul and professional reputations into the 8 principles we proport to be about.
+I understand that my individual voice matters not to you and that we as an institution have shown 9 time and time again that individuals like myself are replaceable, but I 10 will tell you in full disclosure, if we continue on our current course I will not be silent any longer.
+Silence is causing students to turn on 11 students and faculty to turn on faculty and increasing distain, anger and discontentment and I will not continue to play a role in that.
+I 12 cannot.
+I am happy to discuss further with any of the leadership that 13 has questions, but not just as a means to silence or "appease" me to have a real conversation.
+14 15 [Email January 7, 2021.]
+16 X. The School's Discrimination against Dr. Khoury fits a Classic Pattern of Race and 17 Gender Discrimination against Black women.
+18 80.
+Black women are subject to stereotypes and assumptions shared neither by white 19 women nor Black men.
+Discrimination against Black women in the workplace manifests uniquely 20 as stereotypes that pigeonhole Black women as aggressive, angry, unapproachable, intimidating, 21 inappropriate, thick-skinned, impervious to pain or just "too much."
+As a result of gendered 22 racism, qualities that may otherwise be seen as representational of leadership are seen as being 23 disruptive or aggressive or assertive in a way that informs disparate treatment.
+11 24 81.
+Discrimination against individuals with overlapping identities causes unique 25 disparate experiences and outcomes in the workplace.
+Although Black women are the most 26 27 11 https://search.yahoo.com/search?ei=utf- 28 8&fr=aaplw&p=intersectional+framework+for+discrimination+in+the+workplace&guc_consent skip=1612472819 educated demographic in terms of Associate and Bachelor's degrees, they hold only 1.5 percent of leadership roles in the private sector.12 Gender wage gap data reveals higher barriers to pay equity for Black women compared to white women.
 Black women are paid 60 cents on the dollar compared to white males in comparable roles and it takes black women on average seven years to garner a wage that their comparable white male cohort receives as a starting salary.13